akamai/terraform-provider-akamai/docs/data-sources/appsec_bypass_network_lists.md

 ## Argument Reference

-The following arguments are supported:
+This data source supports the following arguments:

-* `config_id` - (Required) The configuration ID to use.
+- `config_id` (Required).
+Unique identifier of the security configuration associated with the bypass network list.

-## Attributes Reference
+## Output Options

-In addition to the arguments above, the following attributes are exported:
+The following options can be used to determine the information returned, and how that returned information is formatted:

-* `bypass_network_list` - A list of strings containing the network list IDs.
+- `bypass_network_list`.
+List of network IDs.

-* `json` - A JSON-formatted list of information about the bypass network lists.
+- `json`.
+JSON-formatted list of information about the bypass networks.

-* `output_text` - A tabular display showing the bypass network list information.
+- `output_text`.
+Tabular report showing the bypass network list information.